 When I learned Kenyon and Hall’s union had granted them a nest in which they could birth their best work, I felt even more comforted.
 For it clarified what I truly desired: an artists’ coupling.
 A partner on the page as in life.

 After Kenyon’s death, Hall never remarried.
-He always had women–reading in between his lines, I got the sense he never stopped plundering female resources–but in his work and interviews Jane remained his wife.
+He always had ladies–reading in between his lines, I got the sense he continued to plunder the resources of well-intentioned women–but in his work and interviews Jane remained his wife.

-I studied his New Yorker essays with great enjoyment even as he grew more curmudgeonly.
+I studied his New Yorker essays with great enjoyment even as they grew more curmudgeonly.
 In the long shadow of his young wife’s demise, he wrote of aging as a blessing as well as a curse, and I appreciated his poet’s eye to both.
-I followed him and felt him, too; without squinting, I could see how he groped through his drafty New Hampshire house, cleaving to his solitary routines as long as he could–reading, writing, fixing eggs on a rusty old stove.
+I followed him and felt him, too; without squinting, I could see him groping through his drafty New Hampshire house, cleaving to his solitary routines as long as he could–reading, writing, fixing eggs on a rusty old stove.
 I sent him light, and cried when he died, though I felt Jane greeting him.

 But why did they come last night?

-I suppose because with all dust settled, I’m still longing for the Legend.
+I suppose because as the dust settles, I’m still longing for the Legend.
 For the creative curiosity we shared, for how it re-ignited my oldest, dearest dream of a romantic and creative partnership.
 This is the most alone I’ve been in decades, and mostly I don’t mind.

 Give me great love from somewhere, else I shall die.